apache/apisix/doc/plugins/limit-count.md

 |redis_password|optional|When using the `redis` policy, this property specifies the password of the Redis server.|
 |redis_timeout |optional|When using the `redis` policy, this property specifies the timeout in milliseconds of any command submitted to the Redis server.
 The default timeout is 1000 ms(1 second).|

+**Key can be customized by the user, only need to modify a line of code of the plug-in to complete.
+It is a security consideration that is not open in the plugin.**

 ## How To Enable

 Here's an example, enable the `limit count` plugin on the specified route: